- For The Newcomer

 Fellowship and Socializing

 Socializing often takes place before or after a meeting.
 It helps us develop a support group of clean and sober friends.
 It is a chance to deepen communication and explore concerns which may not have been discussed thoroughly during our meetings.
 Deep and lasting friendships often result.
 We make special efforts to always welcome newcomers into our groups.
 We avoid getting stuck in cliques and excluding anyone.

 Starting a meeting is a serious commitment.
 A few dedicated members must be prepared to “be there” for months as you gain a healthy core of committed members.

 To start an MA meeting, all you need are two or more addicts and a place to meet.
-You can get a Starter Kit, which includes literature, suggested meeting formats, and other supplies, by contacting the MA World Services Office Manager.
-You'll need to get the word out in your community about your meeting.
+You can get a Starter Kit, which includes literature, suggested meeting formats, and other supplies, by contacting the MA World Services Office Administrator.
+You’ll need to get the word out in your community about your meeting.
 Being mindful of our Traditions, you may wish to circulate flyers, put ads in local papers, contact local hospitals and counseling agencies, or post flyers at local businesses.

 If you are in an existing district, send a representative to the monthly District Service Committee meeting for assistance and supplies.
 Service manuals and copies of our book, Life with Hope, can be ordered from A New Leaf Publications.